daydreamersjp/DataScienceTechInstitute/AWS/README.md

 <br>

-## 1. Prepare Key Pairs
+## 1. Prepare Key Pairs	for NAT
-Create Key Pairs to be used in the architecture.
+Create Key Pairs to be used by NAT.

 <kbd><img src="./img/awsimg2.jpg" width="500" border="black"></kbd>